INTERNATIONAL TRADE - 2022/3

 - global production chains and regional trade blocs,

 - brexit and challenges to the international trade system.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 Their understanding of basic principles and models in trade theory and and how these principles and models allow to explain the allocation of resources across industries, trade patterns across counties, the behaviour of different agents with respect to trade liberalisation, the functioning of trade policy and recent changes in the international trade system.

 Thus, the summative assessment for this module consists of:

 Students are assessed by weekly quizzes, a class test, essay and final examination.

-The eight weekly short quizzes require student to answer a series of short comprehension questions on the weekly topics.
-The average of these quizzes are worth 20% of the final mark.
+The weekly short quizzes require student to answer a series of short comprehension questions on weekly topics.
+The these quizzes are worth a total of 20% of the final mark.

-The final examination offers a choice of short questions and longer (quantitative and essay) questions.
-Worth 40% of the final mark.
+The final examination is worth 40% of the final mark.

 Formative assessment and feedback